freeformpdx/pollard/devnotes.md

 of display info.
 This is POC finished for now.

 - XX do add song from search results action
 - XX do mark song played cmpnt
 - XX do mark song played rdxr

-- 00 do deletesong cmpnt
+- XX do deletesong cmpnt
-- 00 do deletesong rdxr
+- XX do deletesong rdxr

 - FIX SHIT UX
     - 00 on add found song, clear search list && select new song